Canada Without Poverty: Organizational features

 Current and past CWP Board of Directors are primarily drawn from poverty activists, all of whom have lived in poverty themselves, either as children and/or as adults.
 In 2012 there were nine board members who lived in regions across the country.
 All continued to work as activists representing various communities from First Nations to immigrants to urban and rural citizens.

-In September 2012, Leilani Farha took the reins of the organization as its executive director.
-Leilani is a leading expert and advocate on economic and social human rights, especially for women.
-She has a long history promoting the right to adequate housing, equality and non-discrimination in housing in Canada and internationally.
-Prior to joining Canada Without Poverty, Leilani was the executive director of the Centre for Equality Rights in Accommodation for 12 years.
-She has extensive experience addressing homelessness, poverty and inequality in Canada through advocacy, casework, litigation, research and community based work.
-She has been at the forefront of applying international human rights law to anti-poverty issues in Canada, and is known internationally for her work on housing rights and women's economic and social rights.
-In June 2014, Leilani was appointed as the United Nations Special Rapporteur on Adequate Housing which she does in addition to her role as CWP Executive Director.
+In September 2012, Leilani Farha became CWP executive director.
+From June 2014 until 2020, she was appointed as the United Nations Special Rapporteur on Adequate Housing which she carried out in addition to her CWP role.
+As at 2023, Farha is honorary legal advisor to CWP.

+The current board president is Harriett McLachlan.

-There is also an Honorary Board, made up of Canadian political leaders including former Federal NDP leader Ed Broadbent, former Prime Minister Joe Clark, former Member of Parliament Monique Bégin and former Canadian Supreme Court Justice Louise Arbour.
+CWP also has an Honorary Board, made up of Canadian political leaders including former Federal NDP leader Ed Broadbent, former Prime Minister Joe Clark, former Member of Parliament Monique Bégin and former Canadian Supreme Court Justice Louise Arbour.
 The fifth Honorary Board member is Ovide Mercredi, a Cree who serves as the Chief of the Misipawistik Cree Nation.

 In February 2012, Elizabeth May, the Green Party of Canada leader joined an all-party panel discussion on poverty organized by the Dignity for All Campaign to ensure adequate discussion on issues relating to the low-income population remain on the public agenda.

-In 2015 CWP employs four employees to fulfill all administrative affairs, including fund raising, communications, and organizing the various events and campaigns along with the assistance of numerous volunteers.
+In 2015 CWP employed four employees to fulfill all administrative affairs, including fund raising, communications, and organizing the various events and campaigns along with the assistance of numerous volunteers.